Azure/Azure-AI-Content-Safety-Private-Preview/README.md

-##  🔎How Content Moderator works
+##  🔎How It works

-The Content Moderator service can be accessed through RESTful APIs.
+The Project Carnegie can be accessed through RESTful APIs.

 - ### Type of analaysis

-There are different types of analysis available in Content Moderator.
+There are different types of analysis available in our project.
 The following table describes **the currently available API**.

 | API             | Functionality                                                |
 | :-------------- | :----------------------------------------------------------- |